Storm Door Buying Guide

 The term storm door, defined as an additional door placed outside an ordinary exterior door for added protection from severe weather, was first used in 1878.
 Today’s storm doors typically have glass and screen inserts that offer flexibility depending on the season.

 If you’re considering a storm door for your home, or if you have one and are thinking about upgrading, here are some things to know before you purchase.
+P.S.
+Here are what we think are the best storm door options.

 What Is a Storm Door?